apache/kyuubi/docs/connector/spark/flink_table_store.rst

 To enable the integration of kyuubi spark sql engine and Flink Table Store through Apache Spark Datasource V2 and Catalog APIs, you need to:

-- Referencing the Flink Table Store :ref:`dependencies`
+- Referencing the Flink Table Store :ref:`dependencies<spark-flink-table-store-deps>`
-- Setting the spark extension and catalog :ref:`configurations`
+- Setting the spark extension and catalog :ref:`configurations<spark-flink-table-store-conf>`

-.. _dependencies:
+.. _spark-flink-table-store-deps:

 Dependencies
 ************